FAQs for Annual Mandatory Training for Employees

-All faculty (including adjunct faculty), staff (regular and contingent), and student-employees (including teaching assistants and graduate assistants) are required to complete this training each year.
+All faculty (including adjunct faculty), staff (regular and contingent), and student-employees (including teaching assistants and graduate assistants) are required to complete Title IX training each year.

 All UMBC employees must complete all required training by December 12, 2024.

-To fulfill this requirement, UMBC employees must attend either a live in-person or live virtual training session titled “Understanding Your Rights and Responsibilities Under Title IX” delivered by the Office of Equity and Civil Rights.
-Each session lasts 50 minutes and will be offered from September 30, 2024 until December 12, 2024.
+To fulfill this requirement, UMBC employees must either attend a live “Understanding Your Rights and Responsibilities Under Title IX” training session delivered by the Office of Equity and Civil Rights, or complete the appropriate asynchronous training modules outlined here.

 • Overview of the Office of Equity and Civil Rights (ECR)